What are B2B marketing tools?

 ZoomInfo

-ZoomInfo gives GTM teams a single environment to identify in-market buyers and activate campaigns with continuously updated data designed to reflect recent buyer activity.
-The platform combines company and contact data with native intent signals and activation tools so marketing teams can find, engage, and convert in-market accounts with precision.
-Built on ZoomInfo's proprietary data graph, the platform unifies firmographic, technographic, hierarchical, and contact intelligence with real-time buying intent to power audience strategy, ABM execution, and measurable pipeline impact.
+ZoomInfo is an all-in-one AI GTM Platform that gives GTM teams a single environment to identify in-market buyers and activate campaigns with continuously updated data designed to reflect recent buyer activity.
+Built on ZoomInfo's GTM Context Graph, the platform unifies firmographic, technographic, hierarchical, and contact intelligence with real-time buying intent to power audience strategy, ABM execution, and measurable pipeline impact.

-ZoomInfo Copilot is a sales and marketing AI agent that surfaces shifts in buyer behavior and recommends next steps aligned to how sales works the account.
+GTM Workspace is ZoomInfo's AI-powered seller and marketer environment that surfaces shifts in buyer behavior and recommends next steps aligned to how sales works the account.
 The platform synchronizes with Salesforce, HubSpot, and other CRM systems to keep contact data fresh and provide live visibility into account activity.
-AI-powered insights through Copilot reduce manual research and help teams prioritize accounts showing active buying signals.
+GTM Workspace's AI agents surface account summaries, buying committee shifts, and signal-triggered next-best-action recommendations, reducing manual research and helping teams prioritize accounts showing active buying signals.

 Audience targeting and segmentation with firmographic, technographic, ICP, and job-level filters